The case for Chester

 Is Chester good for a UK break?

 Yes.
-Chester is a strong mainstream UK break if you want Roman walls, black-and-white rows, river walks, and compact heritage.
-It is best planned as Coastal Break rather than a generic stop on a rushed route.
+Chester is a strong mainstream UK break if you want roman walls, black-and-white rows, river walks, and compact heritage.
+It is best planned as Heritage Break rather than a generic stop on a rushed route.

 What kind of traveller is Chester best for?